Experience growth beyond the classroom

 Future Healthcare Workers of America

-Lead by Natalie Gotzmann '25, FHCWA brings in guest speakers from various aspects of the healthcare industry to speak with students about their career, their background, their education and to answer questions students may have.
-The goal is to expose students to different career paths they may or may not have thought of, help them plan for their future, and begin to make connections in the healthcare industry.
+Future Healthcare Workers of America (FHCWA) brings in guest speakers from various aspects of the healthcare industry to speak with students about their career, their background, their education and to answer questions students may have.
+The goal of FHCWA is to expose students to different career paths they may or may not have thought of, help them plan for their future, and begin to make connections in the healthcare industry.

 Moderator: